Ressources Humaines Sans Frontières

 Field work, training of diplomatic representatives, introduction to key contacts in foreign countries, sharing of experience on child labour and forced labour in industry or agriculture around the world… A mutually rewarding partnership has been...

-Migrant workers: RHSF investigates on the ground in Nepal
+Migrant workers: RHSF investigates on the field in Nepal

 Our convictions